 6. Take Time Out For You

-While some people do prefer to be alone, it can have a negative impact on you.
-Even if you enjoy living that lifestyle, all of us need relationships with others.
+While some people may prefer to be alone, isolation can have a truly negative impact on our mental and physical health.
+In fact, studies show that loneliness contributes to a higher rate of disease, depression, dementia, and premature death.
+Humans are wired for connection and need relationships with others.
 Just the sound of a familiar voice can have a big impact on the way you feel.

-Think about those who mean a lot to you, think about those that care about you.
+Think about those who mean a lot to you.
+Think about those who care about you.
 It could be a father, mother, brother, sister, aunt, uncle, or just a close friend.
-Try reaching out to them and see if they have a few minutes to catch up.
-If it’s a family member, try planning a few hours to reconnect with them, it could be a dinner, sports game, a get together with the kids, or other meaningful events.
-Even an invitation to your home can work here.
-This can quickly boost your mood and others may need that boost as well.
+Try contacting them and see if they have a few minutes to catch up.
+If it’s a family member, try planning a few hours to reconnect with them, it could be a dinner, sports game, a get-together with the kids, or other meaningful events.
+Even a simple text or phone call can have a major boost to your overall wellbeing.

 8. Take A Walk Daily